Jared-Olsen-LTK/ltk_glossary_replace/README.md

 1. Create a new glossary while assumed as your TMS community's admin user.
 2. Upload your glossary file into the new glossary.
 3. When the import process finishes, run this script.
-      * It's good to check if the glossary got at least some of the entries before running.
+      * It's good to check if the glossary got at least some of the entries before running, just as a spot check.
-      * Also check if the new glossary is listed on at least project (instead of the old one) before you do step 4.
+      * Also check if the new glossary (instead of the old one) is listed on at least one project before you do step 4.
+This lets you know in the TMS that it worked.
       * Script tells you all the projects that it runs on, and how many requests it had to make to run in its entirety.
 4. Delete the old glossary.